-Cherry, also called Black Cherry and American Cherry (scientific name: Prunusserotina), has a heartwood of light pink-brown color, which darkens to red-brown after being cut.
-Sapwood is pale yellow.
-Its texture is fine and even, luster is moderate and grain is straight (sometimes curly patterns).
+Cherry, also called black cherry and American cherry (scientific name: Prunusserotina), has a heartwood of light pink-brown color, which darkens to red-brown after being cut.
+Its sapwood is pale yellow.
+Its texture is fine and even, its luster is moderate, and its grain is straight (sometimes with curly patterns).

 Cherry is commonly found in eastern North America.
 Heartwood is very durable and resistant to decay.